g-oliv/g-oliv/README.md

 git@hub:~$ whoami
 An aerospace engineer working in software development Changed careers 1 year ago
-Currently working as a software developer at Capgemini - doing (mainly) backend dev. in Java and Spring I love coffee, working out and stand-up comedy
+Currently working as a software developer at Capgemini - doing (mainly) backend dev. in Java and Spring Boot I love coffee, working out and stand-up comedy
 ```